threefoldfoundation/tfchain/specs/3bot_registration.md

 The (3bot) Transfer Tx is be used to transfer one or multiple (DNS) names owned by one bot, to another bot. of an existing 3bot.
 Some specifics for this Tx:

 - this Tx involves two different and already registered 3bots;
-- the receiving both can be inactive up to that point, but the sending bot has to be active;
+- both bots have to be active, as an inactive bot cannot own a name;
 - the fees are most likely paid by the receiving bot, but this is not required;
-- NOTE That the fees are similar to a regular Update Tx:
-  - the update fee (`40 TFT`) will have to be paid;
+- NOTE That the fees are similar to a regular Update Tx (except that less can be updated, and thus less will have to be paid);
-  - in case the receiving 3bot is inactive, it will also have to pay all fees for the already registered info;
-  - Nr of months can be extended, but note that it will to be paid for all other registered info as well;
-- the (DNS) names transferred (and thus list) have to be owned by an active 3bot up to that point;
+- the (DNS) names transferred (and thus list) have to be owned by an active 3bot (the sender) up to that point;
-- at least one added (DNS) name is required which is transferred from the sending 3bot
+- at least one added (DNS) name is required;
 - the unique ID of both sender and receiver (3bot) are  to be given, as well the both signatures;

 Read up on [the Consensus Rules chapter](#consensus-rules) to learn about the other requirements/rules.